Explore Preikestolen - the Pulpit Rock in Norway

 Make sure you think about the clothes you are going to wear and take the correct equipment with you.
 Don’t get caught out by the ever-changing Preikestolen weather!
 Even in the summer months conditions can rapidly change.
 It’s recommended that you take the following items:

 - Good shoes.
-Ideally, you should wear hiking boots for maximum support.
+Ideally, you should wear hiking shoes for maximum support.

 - Warm clothes.
 Bring extra layers of clothing with you, including waterproof clothing.